A common approach

 “Stigma is universal but impacts locally.
-Also in conflict-affected communities there are multiple stigmas that impede access, participation and inclusion.
+Also, in conflict-affected communities, there are multiple stigmas.
 While many interventions address one stigma, we aim to develop a common approach which can be used across stigmas and settings, increasing its relevance.”

 Kim Hartog, Researcher